 Each valid proxy received and not revoked before the Annual Meeting will be voted at the meeting.
 To be valid, a written proxy card must be properly executed.
 Proxies voted by telephone or via the Internet must be properly completed pursuant to this solicitation.
-If you specify your vote regarding any matter presented at the

-Annual Meeting, your shares will be voted by one of the individuals indicated on the proxy in accordance with your specification.
+If you specify your vote regarding any matter presented at the Annual Meeting, your shares will be voted by one of the individuals named on the proxy card in accordance with your specification.
 If you do not specify your vote, your shares will be voted:

-- FOR the election of the seven director nominees; - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2018; - FOR the approval, on an advisory basis, of Nucor's named executive officer compensation in 2017; and - AGAINST the approval of the stockholder proposal.
+- FOR the election of each of the seven director nominees; - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2019; - FOR the approval, on an advisory basis, of Nucor's named executive officer compensation in 2018; and - AGAINST the approval of each of the two stockholder proposals.